-To access these restricted resources from off campus, you must identify yourself as a Rutgers user by logging in with your Rutgers NetID/password or Library Barcode/PIN.
+To access these restricted resources from off campus, you must identify yourself as a Rutgers user by logging in with your Rutgers NetID/password or Library Barcode/password.
 Once you identify yourself as an authorized Rutgers' user, you will be able to use most of the Libraries' restricted resources from off-campus.

 For more information, see How do I connect from off-campus.

 Special Classes of Users

-Some classes of users are not eligible for or cannot use a Rutger NetID to gain access to restricted resources and must use a Library Barcode/PIN.
+Some classes of users are not eligible for or cannot use a Rutger NetID to gain access to restricted resources and must use a Library Barcode/password.
 The user groups that fit into this category are:

 - Faculty Emeriti

-- To receive a Library Barcode/PIN, Faculty Emeriti may register in-person or via phone.
+- To receive a Library Barcode/password, Faculty Emeriti may register in-person or via phone.

 - Visiting Scholars

 - Visiting scholars must register in-person at any Rutgers library circulation desk and present a valid RUconnection ID card.